 - Cross-modular PDCA circle of control

-- Free definition of any amount of FMEA types and evaluation classes
+- Free definition of any amount of risk analysis type and evaluation classes

 - Comprehensive revision management